Blog

 Referential Integrity

 Application development and testing teams need production-like copies of the production database for their testing.
-And sensitive data in those databases needs to masked while preserving referential integrity.
+Sensitive data in those databases needs to be masked while preserving referential integrity.
+If it doesn’t maintain its integrity but developer still use it, the data cause issues like poor application quality, compliance risk, and software defects.

 Static data masking is the best way to ensure referential integrity across tables, schemas, databases, and cloud environments.